-20. Are pharmacists allowed to issue prescriptions with "No Substitution" or "No Sub" when prescribing under the minor ailments program?
+21. Are pharmacists allowed to issue prescriptions with "No Substitution" or "No Sub" when prescribing under the minor ailments program?

 Yes.
-The ODB program rules for medically necessary "No Substitution" claims apply to prescriptions issued by pharmacists for minor ailments for ODB-eligible recipients.
+The ODB program rules for medically necessary "No Substitution" claims apply to prescriptions issued by pharmacists for drugs that treat minor ailments for ODB-eligible recipients.